 In London’s old town, referred to simply as “the City,” soars the domes of St Paul’s Cathedral.
 Since its completion in 1710, this building miraculously escaped bombing in World War Two and has hosted countless civic and royal events.
 You may recognize this landmark as the wedding venue of Lady Diana’s and Prince Charles.
 Tour the Baroque interior which can hold up to 2,500 people, and be sure to ascend to the Stone and Golden Galleries for breathtaking views of the city.

 Completed in 1894 and built in the Gothic style, Tower Bridge is an iconic feature of London’s skyline.
-You can’t miss it, just look for the 800-foot long drawbridge with two 213-foot towers.
 Take the pedestrian walkway to see the Victorian Engine room which used to power the draw bridge hydraulics with steam.
 Sign up for a private tour or download the app for a virtual reality experience.
+Speak to your Tourlane Travel Expert for more information.

 Completed in 2012, the modernist skyscraper in London’s Southwark neighborhood has quickly become a city landmark.
 Intended as a “vertical city” by the architect Renzo Piano, this mix-use space offers choice accommodations, fine dining, and a viewing gallery.
 Ride up to floor 72 of 95 for birds-eye views of the River Thames, the Olympic Park, and Wembley Stadium on the open-air observation deck of the tallest building in the UK.